morewings/koval-docusaurus/docs/datatable/api.md

 ## `caption`

-type: `string | ReactNode`
+type: `string`

-Accessible table caption.
+Accessible table caption rendered below the table body.

 ## `tableHeight`

-type: `number`
+type: `number | 'full'`

 Constrain the table height in pixels.
+Pass `'full'` to make the table fill the entire viewport height.
 Important for virtualized tables.

+## `id`

+type: `string`

+Custom HTML `id` for the table element.
+If not provided, a unique ID is auto-generated.
+Useful for accessibility and external referencing.

+## `className`

+type: `string`

+Custom CSS class applied to the table element.

-## `selectable`
+## `children`

-type: `boolean`
+type: `ReactNode`

-Make rows selectable using checkboxes.
+React children rendered alongside the table.